Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Examples

 This concludes the proof. \QED We remark that, combining~\eqref{Frel} and~\eqref{psirep}, we can write~$F(\zeta)$ as the integral operator \beq (\widehat{F(\zeta)\, \psi})(k') = \int_{S^1} F_\zeta(k',k)\, \hat{\psi}(k)\: d\nu(k) \eeq with the kernel

 This makes it possible to compute the trace of~$F(\zeta)$ by

 in agreement with~\eqref{zetatwo} and the fact that~$\zeta$ has rank two.

-The main conclusion from Lemma~\ref{lemmaid} is that the operators~$A$ chosen by~\eqref{cchain}, \eqref{As} or~\eqref{Ap} are all a multiple of the identity.
+The main conclusion from Lemma~\ref{lemmaid} is that the operators~${\mathcal{A}}$ chosen according to~\eqref{cchain}, \eqref{As} or~\eqref{Ap} are all multiples of the identity.
 This implies that by analyzing the operator~$\zeta'$ in a neighborhood of~$\zeta$ (for example using tangent cone measures corresponding to the mapping~\eqref{Ap}), it is impossible to distinguish a Clifford subspace at a point~$\zeta$.
 In more technical terms, the non-degeneracy property of Definition~\ref{defRnondeg} is necessarily violated.
 A possible method to avoid this shortcoming is to use the decomposition into left- and right-handed spinors.
 Before introducing this method in Section~\ref{secmix} below, we proceed by adapting the present example to Lorentzian signature.